Rainmaker519/NGAFID_Anomaly_Detection/README.md

 <h1> Our Project
 </h1>

 <p> Our project attempts to implement several versions of multivariate anomaly detection for NGAFID flight data.
-Currently we are working on three seperate implementations, and two are able to be run to get some result.
+Currently we are working on three seperate implementations, one a VAE model with normalizing flow, an RNN model, and a CNN model.

 <h2>Setup
 </h2>